mal5482/2018CS109A_FinalProject_G18/Models.md

 ```
 ![dt_cvscores](/images/dt1.png)

-**Then we fit the best decision tree for different imputation dataset**
+**Then we fit the best decision tree for different imputation dataset.**
 ```py
 # Decision tree with depth = 2, 3, 4 for three datasets
 dt_models = []